Venezuela's Chavez still suffers breathing trouble

 Some think he may have simply come home to die.

-"The breathing insufficiency that emerged post-operation persists, and the tendency has not been favourable, so it is still being treated," read the communiqué, in gloomy news for Chavez's millions of passionate supporters.
+"The breathing insufficiency that emerged post-operation persists, and the tendency has not been favorable, so it is still being treated," read the communiqué, in gloomy news for Chavez's millions of passionate supporters.

 The short statement, read by Information Minister Ernesto Villegas, said, however, that treatment for Chavez's "base illness" - presumably the cancer first diagnosed in his pelvic area - continued without "significant adverse effects for now."